Barry McGuigan: Professional career

 McGuigan began his professional boxing career on 10 May 1981, beating Selvin Bell by technical knockout (TKO) in two rounds in Dublin.
 After another win, he suffered his first setback, losing a hotly disputed decision to Peter Eubank (brother of Chris Eubank) over eight rounds at Corn Exchange at the Brighton Dome.
 After his first loss, McGuigan notched up two more wins, including one over Terry Pizzarro, and then he was given a rematch with Eubank.
 The second time around, McGuigan prevailed, by a knockout in the eighth round.

-In 1982, McGuigan won eight fights, seven by knockout.
-One of these, however, almost destroyed his career and his life.
-Opposed by Young Ali, on 14 June 1982, McGuigan won by a knockout in six rounds; Ali fell into a coma from which he never recovered.
+In 1982, McGuigan won eight fights, seven by knockout, but one of these almost destroyed his career and his life.
+Fighting Young Ali, on 14 June 1982, McGuigan won by a knockout in six rounds; Ali fell into a coma and died two days later.
 According to the book The Ring: Boxing The 20th Century.
 Ali's death affected McGuigan so much that he was not sure he wanted to carry on as a boxer.
 He also defeated Paul Huggins and Angelo Licata during this period.
 In 1983, he won four fights, earning the British Title against Vernon Penprase.
 This period marked his first trip to fight outside Europe (when he beat Lavon McGowan by a knockout in the first round in Chicago), before he got his first try at a European title.

 On 16 November, Italy's Valerio Nati boxed McGuigan for the vacant European Featherweight title in Belfast.
 McGuigan won the crown with a knockout in the sixth round.
 He then became the number one featherweight challenger for the WBA.
 In 1984, he won six bouts, all by knockout.
 Among the fighters he beat were former world title challengers Jose Caba and Felipe Orozco.
-McGuigan also overcame contenders Paul DeVorce and Charm Chiteule, retained his British and European titles against Clyde Ruan, and held on to the latter belt against Esteban Eguia to keep alive his chances of a world title fight.
+McGuigan also overcame contenders Paul DeVorce and Charm Chiteule, retained his British and European titles against Clyde Ruan and held on to the latter belt against Esteban Eguia to keep alive his chances of a world title fight.

 In 1985, McGuigan met former world featherweight champion Juan Laporte and won by a decision after ten rounds.
 Following one more win (a defence of his European title against Farid Gallouze), McGuigan finally earned a tilt at a world title.
-Long-reigning WBA featherweight champion, Eusebio Pedroza of Panama, put his title on the line at Loftus Road football stadium on London.
-McGuigan became the champion by dropping Pedroza in round seven and winning a unanimous fifteen-round decision in a fight refereed by hall of fame referee Stanley Christodoulou.
+Long-reigning WBA featherweight champion, Eusebio Pedroza of Panama, put his title on the line at Loftus Road football stadium in London.
+The Irishman became champion by dropping Pedroza in round seven and winning a unanimous fifteen-round decision in a fight refereed by hall of fame referee Stanley Christodoulou.
 McGuigan and his wife were feted in a public reception through the streets of Belfast that attracted hundreds of thousands of well-wishers.
 Later that year, he was named BBC Sports Personality of the Year, becoming the first person not born in the United Kingdom to win the award.